Molecule-JS/MoleculeJS/packages/molecule/README.md

             title: String,
             body: {
                 type: String,
-                value: 'That is a cool LitElement'
+                value: 'That is a cool LitElement',
+                observer: '_bodyChanged',
+                reflectToAttribute: true
             }
         }
     }